The Best Ramen Restaurants in London | Where To Burp And Slurp, Proudly and Loudly

 Particularly when you’re slurping it at one of the best ramen restaurants in London.
-Whether you’re in the mood for a proper Japanese classic, eaten in the privacy of a Shuchu (a small, sectioned-off, solo booth that allows you to focus 100 percent on your ramen), or a bowl that’s a little more bit off-beat, conquered amongst the buzz of Dalston’s Kingsland Road, London’s ramen scene is only getting bigger (and better).
+Whether you’re in the mood for a proper Japanese classic, eaten in the privacy of a shuchu (a small, sectioned-off, solo booth that allows you to focus 100 percent on your ramen), or a bowl that’s a little more bit off-beat, hunkered down amongst the buzz of Dalston’s Kingsland Road, London’s ramen scene is only getting bigger (and better).
 And these are the best of the bunch:

 If you find yourself in East London looking for Supa…you’re guaranteed to find it along Dalston’s buzzy Kingsland Road.
-After a string of sell-out pop-ups, collabs, and take-overs (the former of which took place in his very own kitchen), chef Luke Finlay (ex NOPI and Berber & Q) decided to give the people want they wanted: big, steamy bowls of beautifully inauthentic ramen (streaky bacon, slow-roast tomatoes and buttered toast flavoured ramen – say what?) on more of a permanent basis.
+After a string of sell-out pop-ups, collabs, and take-overs (the former of which took place in his very own kitchen), chef Luke Findlay (ex NOPI and Berber & Q) decided to give the people want they wanted: big, steamy bowls of beautifully inauthentic ramen (streaky bacon, slow-roast tomatoes and buttered toast flavoured ramen – say what?) on more of a permanent basis.
 The space is small and simple but it does the job and there’s beer, wine and a strangely difficult to open bottle of lemonade to wash it all down.
+Much to our delight, the team recently opened Supa Ya Ramen Peckham for all you folks south of the river.

 Details: 499 Kingsland Road, E8 4AU | Opening hours: Tue-Fri 6-10pm, Sat 12-3pm and 6-10pm, Sun 12-4pm.
 No bookings, walk-ins only.